Grounded in science, elevating the standard.

 On January 17th, 2020, the New Jersey Department of Health issued a permit to TerrAscend in Boonton Township to begin growing medical marijuana.
 The permit was issued after a comprehensive review including several site inspections, background checks of its corporate officers and a review of its security operations and cultivation facility.

 To our future neighbors and fellow business community members in Northern New Jersey:

-On behalf of the entire TerrAscend organization, I’d like to share our excitement about becoming part of your communities.
+The entire TerrAscend organization would like to share our excitement about becoming part of your communities.
 We are committed to serving you and will work to earn your trust as we develop our operations.
 We know this will take time, but we believe that our values – which include a relentless focus on exceeding all standards and expectations for operational integrity, environmental sustainability, product quality, and patient service – will enable us to do so.

 The medical cannabis industry is relatively new, and not yet universally understood or appreciated.
 We acknowledge that not everyone in the New Jersey towns in which we’ll operate think that our presence will be a good thing for their community.
 We hope that by engaging in transparent, fact-based dialogue and consistently demonstrating our values in our day-to-day actions, we will earn the trust of every member of our surrounding communities.
 We respect and welcome different points of view, and we encourage you to get to know us, too.

 At TerrAscend, we are driven by the desire to “do well by doing good.”
 Our success depends on the positive impact we have on all our stakeholders: patients, communities, employees, and shareholders alike.
 If we do this, we all benefit.

 Below you’ll find answers to many of the questions we’ve heard, and more information on our leaders, our company, and our New Jersey operations.
 If you have questions or comments, please reach out to us at email@example.com.

 We look forward to getting to know you and to doing well by doing good in your communities.